viur-framework/flare/docs/html5.md

 Summarized:

-- `html5.Xyz()` creates an instance of the desired widget (the notation is that the first letter is always uppercase, rest is hold lowercase, therefore `html5.Textarea()` for a textarea is used)
+- `html5.Xyz()` creates an instance of the desired widget (the notation is that the first letter is always in uppercase-order, the rest is hold in lowercase-order, therefore e.g. `html5.Textarea()` is used for a textarea)
-- Attributes are accessable via attribute indexing, like `widget["attribute"]`.
+- Attributes are accessible via the attribute indexing syntax, like `widget["attribute"]`.
 There are some special attributes like `style` or `data` that are providing a dict-like access, so `widget["style"]["border"] = "1px solid red"` is used.
 - Stacking is performed with `widget.appendChild()`.
 There's also `widget.prependChild()`, `widget.insertBefore()` and `widget.removeChild()` for further insertion or removal operations.
+- To access existing child widgets, use `widget.children(n)` to access the *n*-th child, or without *n* to retrieve a list of a children.

 ## Parsing widgets from HTML-code

-Above result can also be achieved much faster, when the build-in HTML5 parser is used.
+Above result can also be achieved much faster, by using the build-in HTML5-parser and renderer.

 ```python
 from flare import *